Software Development Analytics in Practice: A Systematic Literature Review: Research Methodology

 \subsubsection{Selection Criteria}

-We selected the above libraries based on the eagerness of collecting as many articles/papers as possible, not only because they are recognized as the most representative for Software Engineering research, but also are used in other similar works.
-Google Scholar was selected to account for articles eventually not published, but yet relevant to the software development domain.
+We selected the above libraries based on the eagerness of collecting as many articles/papers as possible, not only because they are recognized as the most representative for Software Engineering research.
+Google Scholar was selected to account for articles eventually not yet published, but also relevant to the software development domain.

-\textbf{Search Stages Overview.} The outputs of the process followed to conduct the search is depicted in Figure \ref{chapter2-0.pdf}.
+\textbf{Search Stages Overview.} The outputs of the process followed to conduct the search is depicted in Figure \ref{chapter2-0-3.pdf} in appendix \ref{sec:AppendixA}.
 It compounds 4 sequential stages, which are described as:

 \textit{\textbf{Stage 1 - Retrieve automatically results from the digital libraries}} - The referred libraries were searched using the specific syntax of each database.
 The search was configured in each repository to select only papers carried out within the prescribed period.
-The automatic search was later complemented by a manual search, according to the guidelines of Wohlin \cite{Wohlin2014GuidelinesEngineering}, followed by backward snowball to complete the list of studies.
+The automatic search was later complemented by a manual search, according to the guidelines of Wohlin \cite{Wohlin2014GuidelinesEngineering}.

 \textit{\textbf{Stage 2 - Read titles and abstracts to identify potentially relevant studies}} - Identification of potentially relevant studies based on the analysis of title and abstract.
 Studies that are clearly irrelevant to the search and duplicates were discarded across the digital libraries.
 If there was any doubt about whether a study should be included or not, it was included for consideration in a later stage.